couchbase/fleece/README.md

 * C++ and C APIs
 * A command-line tool, `fleece`, that can convert JSON to Fleece or vice versa, or dump Fleece data in a human-readable form that shows the internal structure
 * Some experimental stuff:
-    * A [Hash-Array-Mapped Trie](https://en.wikipedia.org/wiki/Hash_array_mapped_trie) implementation for building highly scaleable hash tables in Fleece
+    * A [Hash-Array-Mapped Trie](https://en.wikipedia.org/wiki/Hash_array_mapped_trie) implementation for building highly scaleable persistent hash tables in Fleece
     * At the other extreme, an extremely compact binary tree of strings that might find a use someday

 ## FAQ